sergcpp/Ray/README.md

 ### Denoising

-The image can be denoised either with UNet (slower) of NLM filter (faster).
+The image can be denoised either with UNet (slower) or NLM filter (faster).

 ```c++
 ...